pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_facade/step7.md

 - descriptor: "pip-services:status-service:http:default:1.0"
 ```

-For demonstration purposes, we’ll be running our system in a distributed mode, with all of its components running in their own, individual containers.
+For demonstration purposes, we'll be running our system in a distributed mode, with all of its components running in their own, individual containers.
 The configuration above is designed specifically for this type of distributed deployment.

 The process of running a service in a Docker container is described in detail in the [Microservice Dockerization](../../microservice_dockerization) tutorial.